geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And woke, where Genoa stretch'd her bay around:

-'Twas on a vessel's deck, prepar'd to sail,
+’Twas on a vessel's deck, prepar'd to sail,

 The joyful crew observe the rising gale;